-Every Sunday night, we worship Jesus through singing, teaching, playing games, talking about life in small groups, and praying together.
+Every Sunday afternoon, we worship Jesus through singing, teaching, playing games, talking about life in small groups, and praying together.
 We start each weekly meeting by gathering together as a whole student ministry (high school and middle school students) to sing.
 After singing, we split the groups and each group goes through a different order, tailored to their age levels.

 High School Experience